jrcarter/Image_IO/README.md

 # Image_IO
-Output in PPM and BMP formats; input in BMP, GIF, JPG, PNG, PNM, QOI, and TGA formats
+Output in BMP, PPM, and QOI formats; input in BMP, GIF, JPG, PNG, PNM, QOI, and TGA formats

 Package Image_IO provides the ability to input and output images.

 Uncompressed BMP is a universal format and can easily be converted to compressed formats.
 PPM is intended to be a set of portable formats, but lacks support by default on some platforms.
+QOI is a lossless compressed format, but not widely supported.

 Write_P3 uses [PragmARC.Text_IO](https://github.com/jrcarter/PragmARC/blob/Ada-12/pragmarc-text_io.ads) to obtain uniform line terminators across platforms.
 This can be easily changed to Ada.Text_IO if the line terminators are not a concern.